SueDNymme/emacs-calc-qref/project-readme.txt

     Also, library routines are now included inline, instead of being loaded from files in a separate directory.

+05/19/2015    "new-doco"
+    Add some documentation files, so as to be friendlier to users, now that I'm making the guide public.

 -------------------------------------------------------------------------------------
 For emacs: